HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 The band structure with zero magnetic field can be computed by setting the flux density as ``-nphi 0 1``.
 For example, we can compute the band structure of graphene by using the command ``band_structure -lat honeycomb -nphi 0 1``.

+.. admonition:: Question

+	I have saved a band structure to file and I would now like to regenerate the output table using the ``plot_band_structure`` program.
+How can I do this?

+Currently, the ``plot_band_structure`` program can regenerate the band structure plots and modify their appearance, using the ``band_structure`` function in ``src/HT/functions/plotting.py``.
+Since the program calls the plotting function directly, it cannot be used to regenerate the output table.
+However, the output table can be saved to file by running the original ``band_structure`` program with the ``-log`` flag.

 Butterfly Questions
 -------------------